Temple Trees: Prime Ministerial residence

 With Ceylon gaining self-rule with the enactment of the new constitution, D. S. Senanayake was appointed the first Prime Minister of Ceylon on 24 September 1947.
 Senanayake took up residence at Temple Trees making it the official Prime Ministerial residence.
 Some Prime Ministers, since then have preferred to stay at their private homes and only use Temple Trees for official functions.
-Such as S. W. R. D. Bandaranaike, who was assassinated while at his private residence at Rosmead Place, and Ranil Wickramasinghe who use his private house in 117, 5th Lane, Colombo 03.
+Such as S. W. R. D. Bandaranaike, who was assassinated while at his private residence at Rosmead Place, and Ranil Wickramasinghe who used his private house in 117, 5th Lane, Colombo 03.
 Temple Trees has taken centre stage in many episodes of modern Sri Lankan history.
-During the 1962 Ceylonese coup d'état attempt by senior police and reservist military officers, Temple Trees was the principle target.
-The armoured cars stationed there were withdrawn to facilitate a swift take over by troops of the Ceylon Artillery.
-However the coup was thwarted by the Police CID and internal security detail of the Royal Ceylon Navy took up guard at Temple Trees.
+During the 1962 Ceylonese coup d'état attempt by senior police and reservist military officers, Temple Trees was the principal target.
+The armoured cars stationed there were withdrawn to facilitate a swift takeover by troops of the Ceylon Artillery.
+However, the coup was thwarted by the Police CID and the internal security detail of the Royal Ceylon Navy took up guard at Temple Trees.
 The coup leaders were later brought to Temple Trees for questioning and detained there until they were remanded.

 It once again became a refuge for Sirima Bandaranaike when she was rushed there on the night of 4 April 1971 after an assassination plot was uncovered, to be carried out at her private residence at Rosmead Place, at the outset of the 1971 JVP Insurrection.
 Many cabinet ministers also took refuge at Temple Trees during the early days of the insurrection.
 It soon became the primary command center for all military operations against the insurrection.
-Since the 1970s, Temple Trees has been declared a high security zone with many roads around the mansion and its grounds closed off due to the Sri Lankan Civil War and the 2022 Sri Lankan protests.
+Since the 1970s, Temple Trees has been declared a high-security zone with many roads around the mansion and its grounds closed off due to the Sri Lankan civil war and the 2022 Sri Lankan protests.

 Temple Trees has been the official residence of all United National Party Prime Ministers of Sri Lanka.
 After 1994, Sri Lanka Freedom Party Presidents used this house as their residence and the Prime Ministers of that party used Visumpaya.
-The first Prime Minister from the Sri Lanka Podujana Peramuna, Mahinda Rajapaksha has taken up use of Temple Trees, while retaining his former official residence at Wijerama which was allocated to him as a former President.
+The first Prime Minister from the Sri Lanka Podujana Peramuna, Mahinda Rajapaksha has taken up the use of Temple Trees while retaining his former official residence at Wijerama which was allocated to him as a former President.